Deven Bhojani

-Deven Bhojani is an Indian actor and director.
+Deven Bhojani is an Indian actor.
 He is a theatre artist, who is best known for his Gujarati plays.
-He made his television debut with the famous show Shankar Nag 's Malgudi Days in 1987.
+He made his television debut with Shankar Nag’s famous show Malgudi Days in 1987.
 He mainly gained popularity for his comic roles and for playing some supporting characters.
 He has won three best director awards for Sarabhai vs Sarabhai, The ITA Award, The Indian Telly Award and The Apsara Award.

 Early life

 Bhojani is a Gujarati, born and raised in Mumbai.

 Education

-He has completed his schooling from Gokalibai punamchand pitamber high school, Vile Parle, Mumbai.

-Bhojani completed his graduation in Commerce from SVKM's NMIMS, Mumbai.
+He completed his schooling from Gokalibai Punamchand Pitamber High School, Vile Parle, Mumbai.
+Bhojani did his graduation in Commerce from SVKM's NMIMS, Mumbai.
 He studied film direction at the University of Southern California.